RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

     >>> # Do something with the data, flags, nsamples

-f) Convenience functions to ask what antennas, baselines, and pols are in the data.
+g) Convenience functions to ask what antennas, baselines, and pols are in the data.
 ***********************************************************************************
 .. code-block:: python